-of the moment of order $k$ as a homogeneous symmetric polynomial in the $\sigma_i^2$.
-With the function $W$ from (\ref{eq3.5}), the volume integral on the right-hand side splits into a sum of products of one-dimensional integrals.
-Using
+\begin{proof} Since the distribution, and with that its moments, depend only on the singular values of $T$, we can again assume that $T^t=(\Sigma_0\;0)$ is a diagonal matrix with the singular values on its diagonal.
+Lemma~\ref{lm3.1} then leads to the representation

-this integral and the constant $C(k)$ can be calculated in principle.
-For the first two moments, this is easily possible.
-For moments of order three and higher, one can take advantage of the fact that the symmetric polynomials are polynomials in the power sums of the $\sigma_i^2$; see \cite{VanDerWarden}, or \cite{Sturmfels} for a more recent treatment.
+of the moment of order $k$ as a homogeneous symmetric polynomial of degree $k$ in the~$\sigma_i^2$.
+The volume integral on the right-hand side splits into a sum of products of one-dimensional integrals.
+In principle, it can be calculated this way.
+For the moments of order one and two, this is possible without problems.
+For higher-order moments, the number of terms to be considered separately increases rapidly.
+One can then take advantage of the fact that the symmetric polynomials are polynomials in the power sums of the $\sigma_i^2$; see \cite{VanDerWarden}, or \cite{Sturmfels} for a more recent treatment.

 \end{proof}